-The macronutrients (fats, carbohydrates, and proteins) and micronutrients (vitamins, minerals, enzymes and phytonutrients) we consume have a direct role in maintaining a healthy inflammatory response.
+The macronutrients (fats, carbohydrates, and proteins) and micronutrients (vitamins, minerals, enzymes and phytonutrients) that we consume have a direct role in developing a chronic inflammatory response.

-We all know about the bad fats (the saturated fats) and the good fats (polyunsaturated and monounsaturated fats).
-The saturated fats will have a more pro-inflammatory response in our bodies.
+Most of us know or have heard about the bad fats (the saturated fats) and the good fats (polyunsaturated and monounsaturated fats).
+Processed saturated fats will have a more pro-inflammatory response in our bodies.

-Some fats are extremely pro-inflammatory.
-These are the artificially hardened fats: margarine, vegetable shortening, and partially hydrogenated vegetable oils.
+These processed saturated fats are extremely pro-inflammatory, and are the artificially hardened fats: margarine, vegetable shortening, and partially hydrogenated vegetable oils.
 These products include oxidized fatty acids and trans fats.